Major Work Activity C – Installs air and material handling systems

 seal and cap test section using materials |

-test section is sealed and capped using materials according to job requirements and specifications |
+test section is sealed and capped using materials according to job requirements and project specifications |

 determine allowable system leakage rate |

-allowable system leakage rate is determined by comparing leakage test results to trade standards and job specifications |
+allowable system leakage rate is determined by comparing leakage test results to standards and project specifications |

 pressurize ductwork to predetermined pressure |

-ductwork is pressurized to predetermined pressure by attaching blower to duct according to trade standards and job specifications |
+ductwork is pressurized to predetermined pressure by attaching blower to duct according to standards and project specifications |

 identify and mark leaking areas |